rasifrana/clonee-computers/README.md

 # Clonee Computers

-clonee Computers is one stop Service for all devices including, Desktops, Laptos and Macbooks.
+clonee Computers is a small company who provides Service for all devices including, Desktops, Laptos and Macbooks for repairing and bug fixing.

 We Provide hardware and software service for configuration and fixing.